 There is no cell service, and no televisions.
 It’s back to wilderness here – exactly like what you may after with a trip to the Canadian Rockies.
 If you’re eager to have that backcountry wilderness experience without roughing it in a tent and eating dehydrated meals you seriously can’t get much better than a stay here.

 Instead, bookings include breakfast, packed lunch, afternoon tea, and dinner.
 In between delicious meals go for hikes or relax by one of the many wood-burning fireplaces.
 It’s certainly more a better option for couples, but it’s an amazing stay for the right family.
-There are not many Kananaskis cabins on offer, so Mt.
+There are very few Kananaskis cabins on offer, so Mt.
 Engadine is truly one of the best and only!

 Check Rates